Pacific Southwest, Region 9

 Region 9 Strategic Plan, 2011-14

-In January 2010, Administrator Lisa P. Jackson made Expanding the Conversation on Environmentalism and Working for Environmental Justice one of EPA's priorities.
+In January 2010, former Administrator Lisa P. Jackson made Expanding the Conversation on Environmentalism and Working for Environmental Justice one of EPA's priorities.
 The Administrator directed the Agency to address the needs of overburdened communities by decreasing environmental burdens, increasing environmental benefits, and working alongside them to build healthy, sustainable and green communities.

 February 2014 will mark the 20th anniversary of the Clinton Administration's Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations.
 The Executive Order calls on each federal agency to "make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities…" In recognition of this anniversary, EPA has developed Plan EJ 2014, a comprehensive strategy to improve the environmental conditions and public health in overburdened communities.
 Plan EJ 2014 is a roadmap to help EPA integrate environmental justice into its programs, policies and activities.